25 Famous Temples In Kerala That Showcase Its Heritage In 2025!

 Image Credits: Akhilan for Wikimedia Commons

-This temple is one of the Divya Desams in the southern region and that is what makes it one of the significant temples in Kerala.
-This temple is dedicated to Lord Krishna who is worshipped in the form Parthasarathy.
+This temple is one of the Divya Desams in the southern region, making it one of the significant temples in Kerala.
+This temple is dedicated to Lord Krishna, who is worshipped in the form Parthasarathy.
 This is the character of Krishna who can be seen on a chariot with Arjun in the Holy Epic of Mahabharat.
 This is one of the important temples where the sacred jewels called Thiruvabharanam of Ayyappan are carried in the procession to Sabarimala.
 The golden attire of Ayyappan is also housed in the walls of this temple.

 Opening Hours: 4 AM – 11 AM, 5 PM – 8 PM